Story

 March 1988 | Volume 39, Issue 2

 DeKalb, Illinois, our nearest city, is the site of Northern Illinois University.
-Some twenty-five thousand young people, mostly urban, from Chicago and environs, make Northern their home.
+Some 25,000 young people, mostly urban, from Chicago and environs, make Northern their home.
 The school publishes a quality daily newspaper called Northern Star.
 Staff photographers roam the community and fill vacant spots in the paper with artistic shots.
 Not long ago one such photo ran with the title “Grain Elevator Spanning Northwestern Tracks Clues DeKalb’s Rural Origins.”
 Actually the photograph showed the abandoned coal chute on the east edge of the city.

 The picture brought a flood of memories back to haunt me, along with the realization that a generation had reached maturity since the demise of steam trains, and the youth of today did not recognize the essentials that kept a steam locomotive running.